kislay536/kislay536.github.io/_projects/Metro-MPI++.md

       Representation of chip module of OpenPiton 2x1 configuration.
   </div>

-This analysis also serves as an optimization that helps reduce the data movement between MPI ranks during runtime.
-For example, it is evident from the above image that the 2 tiles are connected via wires defined in the chip module.
+In this analysis, we also perform an optimization to reduce data movement between MPI ranks during runtime.
+For example, it is clear from the above image that both tiles are connected via wires defined in the chip module.
 Inherently, the data should flow from tile0 → chip → tile1, as wires are part of the chip module, and vice versa.
 However, we don't need the messages to pass through the chip module if the two instances are directly communicating with each other.

 To avoid this, the analysis recursively looks into the connections of each port of each module instance and classifies: